NolanCassidy/covid19/README.md

 /examples - videos and gifs of working examples

-/public - contains the js and css file for running on local hosting
+/public - contains the js and css file for running on local host

 index.html is main html File